Blog

 - Send out an email or newsletter.
 This communication can include important reminders for employees before the plan year starts, such as information on their new ID cards, how to download carrier apps, the FSA claims/runout period, and more.

 - Create a survey.
 The post-enrollment period is a great time to survey your employees to gauge how they interacted with your open enrollment communications.
 What were their preferred methods of receiving information?
 Was it the right amount?
 Did they get their questions answered?
-You can check out some sample survey questions from another blog post here.
+Take a look at sample questions in our related blog post.

 - Respond to feedback.
 Save both positive and negative comments you receive regarding open enrollment.
 Respond and take appropriate action as needed.
 If employees take the time to give you their two cents, it’s important that they know they have been heard.